ycm-core/YouCompleteMe/README.md

 this command may take a while and during this time the Vim GUI _will_ be blocked.

-TODO: how the search system works (subsequence match), extending the semantic engine for other langs, using ListToggle
+TODO: extending the semantic engine for other langs, using ListToggle

 Options
 -------